networknext/next/docs/source/upgraded_server_example.rst

 Instead, you should only upgrade sessions that have passed whatever security and protocol level checks you have in your game so you are 100% confident this is a real player joining your game.

-This is important because you are paying to monitor and accelerate any players you upgrade.

 Also notice that you can pass in a user id as a string to the upgrade call.

 .. code-block:: c++

 	next_server_upgrade_session( server, from, user_id_string, NULL );

 This user id is very important because it allows you to look up users by that id in our portal.
-This user id is hashed before sending to our backend for privacy reasons.
+Please make sure you set the user id to however you uniquely identify users in your game.
+For example, PSN ids, Steam Ids and so on.
+For privacy reasons, this user id is hashed before sending to our backend.

 Now, create the server.